 Taxes may not be due until April, but the IRS is urging taxpayers to do a "paycheck checkup" to make sure that the right taxes are being taken out of their paychecks.
 Recent major tax legislation, the Tax Cuts and Jobs Acts (TCJA), will affect individuals, businesses, as well as tax exempt and government entities.
-For more information you can visit the Tax Reform page on IRS.gov.
+For more information you can visit the Tax Reformopens a new window page on IRS.govopens a new window.

 The IRS recommends everyone check their witholding, but it's especially important to check for the following groups: